 |Children||Njube, Nguboyenja, Sidojiwe, Nyamande, Tshakalisa|

 King Lobengula was the second king of the Ndebele people who are believed to have migrated from Transvaal during the Mfecane upheavals which were instigated by Tshaka around the 1830s.
 He was the first son of King Mzilikazi.
-He signed a hoard of treaties with the British concession seekers and has been blamed for necessitating the inception of colonial rule in 1890 through these treaties.
+He signed many treaties with concession seekers (mainly British) and has been blamed for necessitating the inception of colonial rule in 1890 through these treaties.

 It is believed that Lobengula was an outstanding warrior more or less like his father.
 Contrary to this, it was also reported that he was a weaker version of his father.
 Lobengula received military training as an imBovana.
 In 1845, he was inducted into Zwangendaba's regiment which was trained and under the control of Mzilikazi.
 In 1847, he is said to have led the Zwangendaba regiment against Hendrik Potgieter expedition which had crossed the Limpopo River.
 Notwithstanding this, it was also believed that Lobengula was part of the Amashlogoshlogo regiment which was also under the control of Mzilikazi.